Azure/azure-kusto-go/README.md

 		rec := NodeRec{}
 		if err := row.ToStruct(&rec); err != nil {
 			return err
 		}
+		if row.Replace {
+			recs = recs[:0] // Replace flag indicates that the query result should be cleared and replaced with this row }
 		recs = append(recs, rec)
 		return nil